Pomegranate/pomegranate-aws-sdk/README.md

 The plugin adds an `AWS` property to the Pomegranate dependency injector, this object will contain instantiated, configured objects with property names corresponding to the services you provided in its config file.

-It also exposes a helper method `AWS#isAvailable(string)` for use by downstream plugins who whish to determine if a plugin is available.
+It also exposes a helper method `AWS#isAvailable(string)` for use by downstream plugins who wish to determine if a plugin is available.

 ## Available AWS APIs